f0e/blur/README.md

 ## Usage
 Drag video files onto the program executable.
 A config file will be generated in the video's directory, which can be modified to suit your needs.

+## Settings explained:
+cpu_cores - amount of cpu cores you have cpu_threads - amount of cpu threads you have

+input_fps - input video file fps
+output_fps - final output video file fps

+timescale - timescale of the input video file (will be sped up/slowed down accordingly)

+blur - whether or not the output video file will have motion blur exposure - if blur is enabled, this is the amount of motion blur from 0-1

+interpolate - whether or not the input video file will be interpolated to a higher fps interpolated fps - if interpolate is enabled, this is the fps that the input file will be interpolated to (before blending)